Your True Self: Illuminated

 We’ll start with a conversation—whether over coffee, on a call, or wherever you feel most at ease.
 This is your chance to share your story, your aspirations for the photoshoot, and talk about my process.
 It’s a time for us to connect and lay the foundation for the creative process ahead.

-The one question I want to explore: “When you envision yourself fully in your element, where you feel completely authentic, what do you see?”
-And it’s important to see yourself doing something.
+“When you envision yourself fully in your element—where you feel completely authentic—what do you see?”

-This is where we start, and from there, we expand and build, exploring ideas that align with your vision and bring your story to life.
+From here, we expand and build, exploring ideas that align with your vision and bring your story to life.
 The purpose of this initial conversation is to encourage you to reflect intentionally on what you want your photographs to convey.
-This isn’t about superficial details; it’s about exploring the deeper story you want your images to tell.
+This isn’t about superficial details; it’s about the deeper story you want your images to tell.

 By focusing on the small but meaningful elements—the environments, objects, and feelings that make you feel most like yourself—we’ll create a thoughtful foundation to build upon.
 This conversation also allows us to script out the first scene, ensuring we begin in a way that feels natural and comfortable for both of us.
 Starting with this sense of clarity helps ease any nerves, making it easier to step into a flow where creativity can unfold organically.

 Phase 2: The Photoshoot